1. Resources and Technology

 Navigating Heated, Offensive, and Tense (HOT) Moments in the Classroom

 Regardless of course topic or content, challenging conversations, moments of rupture or disruption, and heated encounters may occur in the classroom.
+These moments can arise in response to specific course materials (e.g., readings, guest speakers), or they could be in response to sociopolitical factors outside the classroom environment.
+Thus, the amount of control an instructor feels they have over a particular moment may vary.
 Anyone can be the target and/or the cause of these moments: students, instructors, TAs, guest speakers.
-Given that everyone enters the classroom with an array of social identities and previous experiences, these moments may be unavoidable.
-Though they are complicated and can be difficult to respond to, there are steps instructors can take to anticipate and navigate HOT—heated, offensive, or tense—moments before, during, and after they occur.
+Given that everyone enters the classroom with an array of social identities, previous experiences, and perspectives, these moments may be unavoidable.
+Though they are complicated and can be difficult to respond to, there are steps instructors can take to potentially anticipate and navigate Heated, Offensive, or Tense (HOT) moments before, during, and after they occur.
 This resource provides strategies that can be implemented in any course context.

 What are HOT Moments?

-• Heated moments are characterized by yelling, accusations, or name-calling.
-It is immediately clear that something has gone wrong and there is a rupture in the course.
+• Heated moments can be characterized by yelling, accusations, or name-calling.
+In these moments, it is immediately clear that something has gone wrong and there is a rupture in the course.

 • Offensive moments are when something offensive has been said.
 Perhaps someone has used a racial slur, or has made an offensive comment about a group or individual; it may also be that someone has made an inappropriate joke at the expense of a particular social group.
 These moments could become heated, depending on reactions, but if the offensive moment is unaddressed or unacknowledged, it’s possible members of the classroom community may sit silently or withdraw.